Sven Kivisildnik

 Sven Kivisildnik (born Sven Sildnik; 3 January 1964) is an Estonian writer, journalist and politician.

 Biography

 Kivisildnik was born 3 January 1964 in Rakvere, Estonian SSR.

 He has studied journalism at University of Tartu.
-He is a member of two literary groups: Hirohall and Estonian Kostabi-$ociety.
+He is a member of two literary groups: Hirohall and Estonian Kostabi-Society.

 He is managing the publishing house Jumalikud Ilmutused.

 He was Secretary General of the Estonian Independence Party (EIB) from 2006 to 2009 and was Vice Chairman from 2009 to 2015.

 At the general meeting of the party held on 18 April 2015, he was elected chairman of the party.

 On 4 October 2022 he joined the Estonian Conservative People's Party and was elected to the Pärnu City Council.